alertlogic/ehub-collector/README.md

     ``` az group create --name <new-resource-group-name> --location "Central US"  ```

 1. In the Azure portal, access the `Resource groups` blade, and then select the resource group you created.
-1. Select `Access Control (IAM)`, and add `Website Contributor` role to the Active Directory application identity you created above.
 1. In the command line, type the following command to deploy a template, and enter the required parameters when prompted.

    ```